 Subscribers to our Facebook page will recognize the famous Christmas smokers (a traditional German Christmas incense burner) as our giveaway back in December.
 While it’s possible to buy online, visiting the store was much more gratifying.
 From within the Käthe Wohlfahrt store, I entered the German Christmas Museum.

 The German Christmas Museum

 This one floor museum illuminates Germany’s role in shaping modern Christmas traditions.
 Here, Christmas trees, Christmas cards and Christmas ornaments are all put in their historical places.
 For me, it was fascinating to see how our Christmas traditions have evolved over the years.
-It’s Christmas all year long in Rothenburg!
+It’s Christmas all year long here!

 Eat a Schneeball

 No trip to Rothenburg ob der Tauber is complete without trying the Schneeballen.
 In German, Schneeball is a snowball, but you’re not actually eating the snow.
 About the size of softball, Schneeballen is made from strips of pastry that are loosely wound together and then deep fried, before being coated with sugary goodness (chocolate or powdered sugar).
 And they are pure goodness.
 The Schneeballen is a part of Rothenburg’s heritage, and they are delicious.

-While in Rothenburg, I was the guest of Rothenburg Tourism.
+While visiting, I was the guest of Rothenburg Tourism.
 As always, all opinions are my own.